imixs/imixs-cloud/README.md

 	    image: my-registry.com:8300/app/my-app:1.0.0
 	....

+To start the stack run the docker command with the option _--with-registry-auth_.

+	docker stack deploy -c apps/MY-APP/docker-compose.yml MY-APP --with-registry-auth

+This will force the docker service to authenticate against the registry.

 # Contribute

-_Imixs-Cloud_ is open source and are sincerely invited to participate in it.
+_Imixs-Cloud_ is open source and your are sincerely invited to participate in it.
 If you want to contribute to this project please [report any issues here](https://github.com/imixs/imixs-cloud/issues).
 All source are available on [Github](https://github.com/imixs/imixs-cloud).